 Why Do Dogs Leash Bite?

-Walking outdoors is often a high energy, high stimulus, extravaganza of scents, movement, sound, and sights, for a dog.
+Walking outdoors is frequently a high energy, high stimulus, extravaganza of scents, movement, sound, and sights, for a dog.
 Therefore, they are more likely to lose control and act out, than when they are at home.
-Usually, this occurs when a dog sees a squirrel, cat, or another dog.
-Instinctually, the dog wants to chase the squirrel or cat.
-When the dog is prevented from chasing, all that excited energy must still go somewhere, so it frequently gets redirected onto the leash.
+Usually, this occurs when our dog sees a person, squirrel, cat, or some other trigger.
+Instinctually, he wants to chase the squirrel and cat, or interact with the person.
+When our dog is prevented from chasing, all that excited energy must still go somewhere, so it may get redirected onto the leash.

-Which technique we use to prevent biting on the leash, will depend on why we think our dog is doing it, in the first place.
+Which technique we use to prevent biting on the leash, will depend on the intensity and source of the behavior.
 If our dog has a bite history, it is best to hire a professional trainer.

 For the Bored and Playful Leash Biter.